GraemeMalcolm/ai-agents/Instructions/Labs/01-agent-dev.md

 # Develop an AI Agent with Azure AI Agent Service

-In this exercise you'll use Azure AI Agent Service to create a simple agent that creates charts based on data provided to it.
+In this exercise you'll use Azure AI Agent Service to create a simple agent that analyzes data and creates charts.
 The agent uses the built-in *Code Interpreter* tool to dynamically generate the code required to create charts as images, and then saves the resulting chart images.

 This exercise should take approximately **30** minutes to complete.